-Michelle Obama Explains That George & Laura Bush Moment At John McCain's Funeral
+Michelle Obama Explains Her Candy Passing Moment With GWB At John McCain's Funeral

 People yearning for some bipartisan friendliness in a tense political climate were gratified by a small and amusing episode at John McCain's service.
 George W. Bush was seen passing something to Michelle Obama, and a clip of their subtle exchange quickly went viral.
 During an interview on NBC's Today show on Thursday, Obama explained her moment with Bush at McCain's funeral.